madhavaggar/American-Sign-Language-using-DL/README.md

 - Webcam

 ### 4.2 - Clone this repository
-- Clone this repository using
+- Clone this repository using git clone https://github.com/madhavaggar/American-Sign-Language-using-DL.git

 ### 4.3 - Executing the script
 1. Open a command prompt inside the cloned repository folder or just open a command prompt and navigate to the cloned directory.